Can't Write a Melody? Let a Scale Do the Work

 Root Leading tone

 Notes within a scale are “related.”
-They fit together vertically (as chords) and horizontally (as melody).
+They fit together vertically (as chords) and horizontally (as melody) — see how to write a melody using scales for how that pairs with chords.

 How the Grid Works